 Dice are a more reliable and transparent source of randomness than choosing numbers yourself or having a computer generate random numbers.
 Humans tend to have too much bias when attempting to make random selections, and it's hard to prove that the complex systems used by computers for creating randomness are truly unpredictable.
-If you don't need such a high level of unpredictability, DicePhrase can generate pseudo-random numbers without dice when you click "Skip" in the main popup window, although using dice is still recommended.
+If you don't need such a high level of unpredictability, DicePhrase can generate pseudo-random numbers without dice when you click "Skip" in the main window, although using dice is still recommended.

 Passphrases are ideal when used to encrypt information.
 They're perfect as the master password for a password manager so you only need to remember a single strong passphrase.
 They're also great for securing WiFi networks, disk encryption, PGP or SSH encryption keys, and any other encryption system.
 Use them whenever you need memorable authentication in general.

 For online accounts, having strong passphrases is good, but may not be enough protection from attackers who use techniques like phishing to steal credentials.
 You should enable Two-Factor Authentication, which adds a second step to the login process, and consider saving unique passphrases for each account in a password manager.

-DicePhrase has a variety of features to protect the confidentiality of your passphrases.
+DicePhrase is built to protect the confidentiality of your passphrases.
 Most importantly, passphrases aren't saved, they're automatically cleared 10 minutes after they've been created (you should memorize them or save them in a password manager application).
 DicePhrase is also free and open source software, so anyone can inspect the code to verify its safety.
-You can read more about DicePhrase's security design, as well as how to report bugs, in the Help document.
+You can read more about DicePhrase's security design, as well as how to report bugs.

 DicePhrase requires Google Chrome, Chrome OS, or Chromium, or Mozilla Firefox.
 Make sure you're running the latest version of your browser in order to have the best security protection.

 At least one six-sided die is needed to create random passphrases.
-If you don't have any dice available, DicePhrase can generate pseudo-random numbers instead, although real dice are still recommended.
+If you don't have any dice available, DicePhrase can generate pseudo-random numbers instead, although rolling dice is still recommended.